mauricioabreu/formset_custom_arguments/README.md

 It is already [built-in in Django 1.9](https://docs.djangoproject.com/en/1.9/topics/forms/formsets/#passing-custom-parameters-to-formset-forms)

+You can read a full explanation of how it works under the hood [here](http://blog.maugzoide.com/passing-custom-parameters-to-django-formset-forms.html)

 ## About the example

 A Django app called `book` where you can authors and theirs books.